Chinkuza/Ecoomerce-Phones-/ecomProject/Project/README.md

 **JavaScript:**
     - Implement a form validation for the contact form
-    - Implement a jQuery slider for the home page.

 **The project will be assessed on the following criteria:**
     - CSS validation & usage.
 Use of media query